Health Services Manager

 - a minimum of three years of clinical experience

-- three years of specialist training to become a fellow of the Royal Australasian College of Medical Administrators.
+- an application, specialist training and an examination to become a fellow of the Royal Australasian College of Medical Administrators.

-A tertiary entrance qualification is required to enter tertiary training.
-Useful secondary school subjects include English, accounting and economics.
+A tertiary entrance qualification is required to enter further training.
+Useful subjects include accounting, economics, health education and mathematics.

 Health services managers need to be:

 - good decision-makers and problem-solvers

 - adaptable and open to new ideas

 - able to provide leadership.